Ericsson/dataplanebook/_sources/threading/threading.rst.txt

 Threading
 *********

+.. sectionauthor:: Mattias Rönnblom <mattias.ronnblom@ericsson.com>

 Introduction
 ============

-This chapter explains how data plane applications tend to use operating system threads to get work done, and that in an as resource-efficient, parallel and low-latency manner as possible.
+This chapter explains how data plane applications tend to use :term:`operating system threads <Operating system thread>` to get work done, and that in an as resource-efficient, parallel and low-latency manner as possible.

 The DPDK approach to threading is by no means unique to DPDK.
 Similar patterns for how to distribute fast path processing across threads are